top of page

 from Haiti, to South Sudan, to the Syrian Civil War

-A Published Book in 12 Months
+A Published Book in 12 Months or Less

 My job isn’t done until you have a finished book in your hands.